Get ad-free recipes! Join the PWWB Cooking Club

 Notes

 • Cooking times provided work for a standard 1-inch thick sausage.
-If your sausage is thicker/thinner, adjust cooking time as needed, & always check for final cooking temperatures with an instant-read thermometer.
+If your sausage is thicker/thinner, adjust cooking time as needed, and always check for final cooking temperatures with an instant-read thermometer.

 Follow along with Plays Well With Butter on Instagram, YouTube, Facebook, and Pinterest for more unfussy recipes that pack a big punch of flavor!